On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 Use SMS when you want to send a short and snappy informational message.
 It's great for keeping in touch with friends and sending small updates to existing customers.

 Use MMS when you want to impress.
-You can add flashy graphics and company logos so it's a great way to promote your business to new customers.
+You can add flashy graphics and company logos, so it's a great way to promote your business to new customers.
 However, MMS might have higher costs and accessibility issues.